Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Cardiac rehabilitation (“cardiac rehab”) is a professionaly supervised program designed by your health care team.
+Cardiac rehabilitation (“cardiac rehab”) is a professionally supervised program designed by your healthcare team.
 It will help you recover from your heart problem and reduce your risk of future heart problems.
 Along with a tailored exercise program, cardiac rehab provides education and counseling to improve health.

 Exercises will be prescribed to help you build strength and movement.
 The first month will most likely include easier exercises.
 Over time, you’ll exercise harder to improve your endurance.